-Daniel B. Roth of counsel
+Daniel B. Roth inactive

 Dan’s father, Benjamin F. Roth, practiced law in Youngstown from 1919 until 1977, and Dan joined his father in practice in 1956.
 Dan formerly served as Chairman of our firm.